tomiGoljevscek/Oxide.Docs/source/includes/timers.md

 # Timers

-## Creating a timer

 Sometimes you come across a situation which only a timer can fix.

 Timers are great for delaying code, allowing it to be run later.
-The following sections will show you the various timer types, and how to use them properly.

-## timer.Once
+## Single timer

 > Basic example of timer.Once